Documentation strings

 We can also include demonstrations of how to use our code by providing code snippets.
 To do this, we write a collection of sample code that demonstrate how to use functions effectively in different scenarios.

-To do this, let’s add an examples section to our documentation
+To do this, let’s add an examples section to our documentation string.

 Challenge